-It's as simple as that.
-You legally own a copyright, whether you register or not, but you may not use the legal process to enforce your rights unless you've first followed the legal procedure for registration.
+This may seem counter-intuitive, since copyright is automatic.
+You legally own a copyright, whether you register or not.
+But you may not use the legal process to enforce your rights unless you have first followed the legal procedure for registration.

 When you register your copyright, it becomes a matter of official public record.
 In practical terms, this means:

 In other words, if another author claims original authorship in a work that's identical or similar to yours, everything you state on your registration form, including the date you created your work, will be taken by the court as true unless the other author proves differently.

 As a practical matter, the potential to recover attorney fees can determine whether you can afford to sue.
 In many copyright infringement cases, attorney fees exceed the potential benefits of winning the lawsuit.

-Since most databases are frequently updated or revised, the Copyright Office has instituted a special group registration procedure whereby a database and all the updates or other revisions made within any three-month period may be registered in one application.
+Since most databases are frequently updated or revised, the Copyright Office has instituted a special group registration procedure, whereby a database and all the updates or other revisions made within any three-month period may be registered in one application.
 This way, a database need only be registered a maximum of four times per year, rather than each time it is updated or revised.
 This can save substantial time and money.

 To qualify for group registration, a database must meet all of the following conditions:

-To register using eCO, go to the Copyright Office website and click on electronic Copyright Office.
+To register using eCO, go to the Copyright Office website and click electronic Copyright Office.
 You’ll be taken directly to the eCO online system.
 You’ll find links to a very thorough eCO tutorial, which you should read before tackling your online application.